tymyrddin/red-basic/source/index.rst

 Attack Trees
 =================================

-To start off the red team, a story of a forest, more precisely, of a small grove in a forest can be used.
+To start off in the red team as someone who is not native to it, a story of a forest, more precisely, of a small grove in a forest.
+The tips of the trees' branches are entrypoints to discovering the trunk and then the roots of the trees, and from there the network of near-infinite and interwoven fungi threads and roots that connect all the trees, the mycorrhizal network or 'wood web'.

-The tips of the trees' branches are entrypoints to discovering the roots of the trees, and from there the network of infinite and interwoven fungi threads and roots that connect trees, the mycorrhizal network or 'wood web'.
+By following the plots in each section, one can get an impression of the grove, and by extension, of the forest.

-By following the plots, one can get an impression of the grove, and by extension of the forest.
-After reading and grokking it, one has ground to stand on and explore more detail, or walk around and visit the rest of the forest.
+After reading and grokking the concepts of such a systematic hack, one has ground to stand on and explore more detail, or walk around and visit the rest of the forest.

 Or both.
 The red team tries out all kinds of details in the forest.